 * Opportunities to present at national conferences and to co-author with faculty

-In summary, our Ph.D. programs in both tracks are very high-level research programs designed to prepare those who aspire to become university faculty (academics) to teach and conduct research in Education Leadership (preparing leaders) in universities.
+In summary, our Ph.D. programs are very high-level research programs designed to prepare those who aspire to become university faculty to teach and conduct research in Education Leadership (preparing leaders).
 Our program is for individuals who are very clear that they are committed to a career as a university faculty member who will prepare the next generation of educational leaders.